 Working in batches, coat the shrimp in the egg mixture, letting any excess drip away, and then coat lightly and evenly in the flour mixture.

 Slip the shrimp into the hot oil, adding no more at one time than can float freely.
 Cook until the crust is crisp and golden brown, 2 to 3 minutes, depending on the size of the shrimp.
 Transfer with a wire skimmer or slotted spoon to drain on paper towels or a brown paper bag.
-Sprinkle the piping hot shrimp with salt and serve at once with sauce on the side.
+Sprinkle the piping hot shrimp with salt and serve at once with tartar and cocktail sauces on the side.